Usually posts X vs. Y are shallow. This post is not. As the Fibery CEO, I have to switch off the bias. Take this post with a grain of salt.

 Information organization

-In ClickUp you have Spaces, Folders, and Lists to organize information (Space → Folder → List).
-Space can be a department, Folder can be a team, List can be a type of tasks or a specific phase of tasks.
+In ClickUp, you have Spaces, Folders, and Lists to organize information (Space → Folder → List).
+Space can be a department, Folder can be a team, and List can be a type of task or a specific phase of tasks.
 This structure is generic and quite flexible since you can assign permissions to Spaces, Folders, and Lists, thus controlling visibility and access level.

-💪 In Fibery you have just Apps and Types.
-Types can form hierarchies, so you may have Department → Team → Features structure just from Types.
-The good point here is that you have a natural terminology.
-You are not adding a Space, you actually adding a Department.
+💪 In Fibery, you have just Spaces and Databases.
+Databases can form hierarchies, so you may have Department → Team → Features structure just from Databases.

-Also, there is no depth restriction and cross-reference restriction.
-Let’s say, you have two hierarchies: Department → Team and Portfolio → Project.
+Also, there is no depth restriction or cross-reference restriction.
+Let’s say you have two hierarchies: Department → Team and Portfolio → Project.
 You can assign a Tasks to a Team and a Project and see these Tasks in both hierarchies.
-In ClickUp this is not possible.
+In ClickUp, this is not possible.

 Fields